-Having an estate go through the probate court system can be costly and time consuming.
+Having an estate go through the probate court system can be costly and time-consuming.
 With a solid estate plan, you can ensure that transferring your assets to your assigned heirs will minimize the associated costs and expenses.
-In addition, planning ahead can also help have property and insurance payouts go to your heirs more quickly.
+In addition, planning ahead can also help have a property and insurance payouts go to your heirs more quickly.

 The Pitfalls of Failing to Plan

 Of course, we have all heard the adage: “if you fail to plan, then you plan to fail.”
 While it may be going a little too far to say that you will “fail” without an estate plan, it is true that not having an estate plan comes with huge downsides.